FixBD/Educare/README.md

 ## Customize Educare

-> Admin can allow to use actions (hook) for cutomize results cart or searching forms.
+> Admin can allow to use actions (hook) for cutomize results card or searching forms.
 Educare **v1.4.0+** has support hook for customize the result card and search form.
 So, admin can easily customize educare using hook.

 <br>